-B. Public Engagement and Delivery of Vision and Objectives
+A. Public Engagement and Delivery of Vision and Objectives

 Land within the settlement boundary that is suitable for development is in short supply.
 Therefore, windfall development (non-allocated ad hoc sites) must make the most appropriate use of what land is available.
-This means showing that development will provide the appropriate type and size of housing to meet local housing need and demand and making sure that onsite infrastructure, such as car parking, is generous to avoid conflict with the established residents.
-Special attention should be given towards the demographic trends of the village and well located accommodation for the elderly will be given the most support.
+This means showing that development will provide the appropriate type and size of housing to meet local housing need and demand and provide appropriate infrastructure, taking into account demographic trends, including providing for the elderly.

-To ensure that new development integrates well with the village and preserves or enhances the character of the village, working with Purbeck District Council the Lytchett Matravers Parish Council will request that public consultation takes place prior to submission where possible.
-Opportunities should always be taken for improving the village where possible.
+To ensure that new development integrates well with the village and preserves or enhances the character of the village, Lytchett Matravers Parish Council will seek to work with Purbeck District Council and encourage public consultation prior to the submission of planning applications, and the taking of opportunities to improve the village, where possible.